Command Line Tools¶

 -i,--import TEXT ...
 Paths where other STL files can be found

--s,--settings TEXT:FILE code generation settings file
+-s,--settings TEXT:FILE Code generation settings file

--o,--output TEXT output plantuml file
+-o,--output TEXT Output PlantUML file

 --only-classes Excludes: --only-types --no-enumerators

-only generate class diagrams
+Only generate class diagrams

 --only-types Excludes: --only-classes

-only generate diagrams for basic types
+Only generate diagrams for basic types

 --no-enumerators Excludes: --only-classes

-do not generate enumerations
+Do not generate enumerations

 UML from HLA FOMs¶

-process HLA FOM files
+Process HLA FOM files

-Usage: sen gen uml fom [OPTIONS]
+Usage: sen generate uml fom [OPTIONS]

 Options: